-If you have been following banking, investing, or cryptocurrency over the last ten years, you may have heard the term “blockchain,” the record-keeping technology behind the Bitcoin network.
+If you’ve been following Banking, Investing, or Cryptocurrency over the past ten years, you may have heard the term “Blockchain,” the Smart Contract Record-Keeping Eco-System behind the Network.

 - Blockchain is a specific type of database.